xvitaly/srcrepair/docs/help/source/config-editor.rst

 Config editor
 ************************************

-Game configuration file editor (config editor) allow you easily create, view or edit any Source Engine game configs in a simple, but powerful GUI.
+Game configuration file editor (config editor) allow you to easily create, view or edit any Source Engine game configs in a simple, but powerful GUI.

 .. index:: config editor, working with config editor
 .. _editor-working: